Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/facebook-messenger.md

 If you have not already done so, you will need to configure the Inbound Message Webhook and Delivery Receipt Webhook URLs.

-If you don't have a webhook server set up you can use a service like [hookbin.com](https://hookbin.com/) for testing purposes.
+If you don't have a webhook server set up you can use a service like [Ngrok](https://ngrok.com/) for testing purposes.
+If you've not used Ngrok before you can find out more in our [Ngrok tutorial](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/).

 If the Webhook URLs for messages in your Nexmo Account are already in production use and you would like a second one for using the Messages API, please email [support@nexmo.com](mailto:support@nexmo.com) and ask for a sub API Key.